jrawbits/VisionEval-Wiki-JR/Home.md

+# VisionEval - A programming framework for disaggregate strategic planning models

+\
-The current list of VisionEval modules/package and models is maintained on this site.
+The current list of VisionEval modules/package and models is maintained here.

 ###Modules & Packages
 Modules perform individual tasks and are the fundamental building blocks of VisionEval code (e.g., create households).
 They perform single or multiple (sub-module) functions.
 Packages are logically related combinations of one or more modules organized into libraries, as a way to distribute the VisionEval code (e.g. HH synthesis including location, income, age, etc.).
 Each module is assigned to a package.